 Truly remote parts of the Amazon are either off-limits, impossible to get to, or would simply take multiple days to reach.

-Travel to Ecuador is about seeking pristine nature, with the Galapagos or the Amazon Rainforest being the core trips that budget is allocated too.
+Travel to Ecuador is about seeking pristine nature, with the Galapagos or the Amazon Rainforest being the core trips that the budget is allocated to.
 Quito is simply the landing ground for such wider adventures in the country.

 That’s because the Amazon Rainforest in Ecuador is home to the most diverse biosphere on earth – Yasuni National Park and Biosphere Reserve.
 It’s one of four national parks in the Amazon Rainforest in Ecuador, whose UNESCO World Biosphere status makes it a special place for those adventurers who love watching wildlife and learning about nature.